 - Summer Project Start: March 3

-The review process may take a few weeks...remember that our faculty reviewers are volunteers.
+The review process will take several weeks or longer...remember that our faculty reviewers are volunteers.
 Proposals should be submitted electronically via email to the ARGUS account with your last name and the desired funding period as the subject (ex.
 Bowers Summer 2012).
 Please ask your faculty recommenders to submit their letters of recommendation to the same email with your last name, the word "recommendation", and the funding period (ex.
 Smith Recommendation Summer 2017).

 Robert Reginio, English